Contents

 We love to tell ourselves a story about self-hosting: cancel the £10/month subscription, run the open-source equivalent at home, and pocket the difference.
 It’s a satisfying story.
 It’s also, in cold accounting terms, frequently nonsense — because the one cost we never put on the spreadsheet is the most expensive one we own.
 Our own time.

 I’m not writing this to talk you out of self-hosting.
-I host more than is sensible, and I’d do it again.
-But I’ve watched too many people justify a setup on pure financial grounds, then quietly spend forty hours a year keeping it alive while telling themselves they “saved money”.
+I host more than is sensible, and I’d do it again tomorrow.
+But I’ve watched too many builders justify a setup on pure financial grounds, then quietly spend forty hours a year keeping it alive while telling themselves they “saved money”.
+The electricity bill is easy to reckon with — I’ve done that sum in detail in the real cost of self-hosting — but the time bill is the one nobody writes down, and it’s usually the bigger number.
 Let’s be honest about the ledger.

 Advertisement